Introduction

 How to fix it

 Do short strength exercises 2–3 times per week.
-Even body-weight movements make a difference.
+Even simple body-weight movements help preserve muscle and support calorie burning.

 2. Not Eating Enough